The Honor System

 Washington and Lee is distinguished by a handful of ideals-honor, civility, and integrity among them-from which its singular culture unfolds.
 Honor pervades every aspect of life, deepening relationships and allowing uncommon intellectual freedoms.
 Civility and integrity create the conditions for mutual trust, resulting in an open community and a rich, frank exchange of ideas.

-Robert E. Lee is credited with articulating the "one rule-that every student must be a gentleman" during his tenure in the 1860s during his tenure as president of what was then Washington College in the 1860s.
+Robert E. Lee is credited with articulating the "one rule-that every student must be a gentleman" during his tenure in the 1860s as president of what was then Washington College.
 Lee's ideal formed the foundation for the W&L Honor System, an all-encompassing system of trust.
 Since a central implication is that students will not lie, cheat, or steal, members of the W&L community take one another's words and actions at face value, inside the classroom and out.

 The system is entirely self-regulated by the student body, with no faculty or board of trustees oversight.
 Those found guilty of violating the community's trust are asked to leave the University.
 In the classroom, there is never doubt about the authenticity of student work.
 Professors confidently offer unproctored or self-scheduled exams, students don't worry about leaving their personal belongings unattended, and most campus buildings are accessible 24 hours a day.
 As a Washington Post headline put it in 2012: "Washington and Lee's honor system the real deal."